 As a result of adverse developments in the credit markets generally and the mortgage market specifically that began in the second half of 2007 and continued to deepen in 2008 and thereafter, the Company experienced material adverse effects on its business, results of operations, and financial condition, which resulted in significant downgrades of the Company's financial strength ratings by Standard & Poor's Ratings Services ("S&P") and, ultimately, a restructuring of the Company to avoid a regulatory proceeding (the "Restructuring Transaction").
 The Restructuring Transaction, which was consummated on August 8, 2008, was comprised of three main components.
 The first component of the Restructuring Transaction consisted of a Global Settlement Agreement whereby insured credit swap counterparties' claims were settled in consideration for a cash payment of approximately \$209 million and surplus notes with a face value of approximately \$950 million.
 In the aggregate, \$1 billion face amount of surplus notes were issued in connection with the Restructuring Transaction.
 Of such amount, the aforementioned insured credit swap counterparties received \$950 million and the balance of \$50 million was issued to ACACH.
-While certain of the surplus notes issued to the insured credit swap counterparties were issued to be non-voting at the request of certain such counterparties, the surplus notes issued to the counterparties, in the aggregate, represent a 100% voting interest in the Company.
+While certain of the surplus notes issued to the insured credit swap counterparties, in the aggregate, represent a 100% voting interest in the Company.
 The surplus notes issued to ACACH are all non-voting.